 Creative Dundee

-Dundee’s Creative & Digital Industries: Opportunity & Attributes
+Dundee’s Creative & Digital Industries Capabilities

 Creativity Impacts: InGAME and Beyond at DCA, Aug 2023.
 Photo by Holly Quinn (Studio QN)

-Dundee has exceptional creative density, reinforcing the city’s reputation as a compact and productive creative ecosystem with a number of key Creative & Digital Industries strengths.
+Creative Dundee’s own analysis of our local Creative & Digital Industries found that Dundee has exceptional creative density, reinforcing the city’s reputation as a compact and productive creative ecosystem with a number of key Creative & Digital Industries strengths.

-There is a significant opportunity to now leverage our regional advantage by further prioritising the Creative & Digital Industries to strengthen, sustain and grow the sector.
+We feel there is a significant opportunity to now leverage our regional advantage by further prioritising the Creative & Digital Industries to strengthen, sustain and grow the sector.

-The contents of this short summary report do not illustrate the vast social impacts, partnerships and multiplier benefits that a vibrant creative sector brings for our city’s residents and visitors.
+However, the contents of this short summary report do not illustrate the vast social impacts, partnerships and multiplier benefits that a vibrant creative sector brings for our city’s residents and visitors.

 For Creative Dundee this intersection is key to true, long-term inclusive prosperity.